gvwilson/thirdbit/src/fiction/iffy/index.md

 Miss Kwan.
 Every time we think we've patched a hole in the world, entropy breaks through in a dozen other places.
-Commander Wales and your pet Ecologist think they can save enough to start over, but simulation after simulation says they're wrong.
+Commander Wales and your pet Ecologist think they can save enough for us to re-start, but simulation after simulation says they're wrong.
 Even the machines seem to be afraid these days, though what they seem to be afraid of most,